Nagoya City Archives

 The pleasant Noritake Gallery, in Noritake Garden, exhibits paintings, sculptures and ceramic works.

 This fresh and fun pub created by a bunch of booze-loving expats has an excellent outdoor patio (smoking permitted), two non-smoking...

 The massive noodle bowls at this, the head branch of one of Nagoya's best-known kishimen chains, are toasty, tasty and cheap.
 You can...

 1-1 Honmaru · interesting places nearby

 The original structure, built between 1610 to 1614 by Tokugawa Ieyasu for his ninth son, was levelled in WWII.
 Today's castle is a concrete replica (with elevator) completed in 1959.
-At each end of the roof you can see the 3m-long gilded shachi-hoko – legendary creatures possessing a tiger's head and carp's body.
-The museum houses treasures, an armour collection and the histories of the Oda, Toyotomi and Tokugawa families.
-Within the castle grounds, the beautiful year-round garden, Ninomaru-en (二の丸園) has a number of pretty teahouses.
+Renovations are ongoing.
+On the roof, look for the 3m-long gilded shachi-hoko – legendary creatures possessing a tiger's head and carp's body.
+Inside, find treasures, an armour collection and the histories of the Oda, Toyotomi and Tokugawa families.
+The beautiful year-round garden, Ninomaru-en (二の丸園) has a number of pretty teahouses.

 Painstaking reconstruction of the Honmaru Palace (1624–44) using traditional materials and methods commenced in 2009.
 The project is scheduled for completion in 2018.